 Chemical Formula: C12H22O11

-Sucrose in the common sugar which again forms the major ingredient in baking and cooking desserts.
-This is the most natural sweetener used in our homes and sweet shops.
+Sucrose is the common sugar which again forms the major ingredient in baking and cooking.
+Apart from enjoying sucrose through various desserts and beverages, they are extensively used in pharmaceutical industries, where they act as an additive in medicinal drugs (which taste utterly terrible) to make them more palatable.
 Sucrose is produced naturally in plants, from where the table sugar is refined.
 It consists of 12 atoms of carbon, 22 atoms of hydrogen and 11 atoms of oxygen held together by a glycosidic bond.

 Chemical Formula: RCOO–Na, Where R is a long chain of carbon atoms ranging from 16-18 in number.

-Bathing is considered the first step of our daily routine and we do not feel clean without bathing with soap.
+We all start our daily routine after taking a good bath.
+Apart from these normal toilet soaps, there are also some bar soaps containing glycerine, which may help people with dermatological problems like eczema.
 Soap is the complex and an ionic compound which consists of a long chain of carbons, oxygen and sodium ions held together by ionic bonds.

 Chemical Formula: CaCO3 or NaF

 Brushing our teeth is first thought come to our mind after we wake up.
 We have a variety of toothpaste available in the market; like an anti-cavity, extra whitening, for sensitivity and many more.
+Toothpaste doesn’t only make your teeth white, it may also be used in multiple pays such as; to eliminate show scuff and cleaning containers like thermoses and baby bottles.
 It is a basic compound which reduces the bacteria present in our mouth.

 6. Baking Powder